Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/segmentation.md

 Image segmentation of the monocyte (left) and lymphocyte (right) corresponding to IDs 15 and 20 in the provided dataset.
 {: style="font-size: medium;"}

-Yet this is not to say that our segmentation pipeline is perfect; the figure below illustrates that we may not parse out all of the nucleus.
+Yet this is not to say that our segmentation pipeline is perfect; the figure below illustrates that we may not correctly parse out all of the nucleus.

 <table>
 <tr>